mweiden/lm-homebridge/README.md

 The script stores the installation key in `installation_key.json` by default and will auto-register it on first run.
 Override the location with `LM_KEY_PATH`.

+## Acknowledgements

+Full props to @zweckj for figuring out the LM API.
+The client code here is based on https://github.com/zweckj/pylamarzocco.